BigStickStudio/TowerDefense/README.md

 ## Known Bugs:
  - Camera Flips Upside Down when switching from Fixed to Free Camera
+ - Day and Night Cycles just Jump when they hit 0

+## Fixed Bugs:
- - Low FPS when moving targets quickly (or when using multiple instance meshes) - Need to resolve [X] Paths Overlap (Resolved)
+ - Low FPS when moving targets quickly (or when using multiple instance meshes)
+ - Paths Overlap

 ## TODO: